ajschumacher/ajschumacher.github.io/20170423-tensorflow_as_automatic_mpi/index.md

 ---

 Thanks to [Dan Fujita](https://twitter.com/danfujita123) for suggesting more connections between TensorFlow and MPI, and sharing some MPI code that was helpful.
 Thanks also to [Jonathan Dursi](https://twitter.com/ljdursi), whose [blog](https://www.dursi.ca/) I read with interest.
-And thanks to [Cliff Woolley](https://github.com/cliffwoolley) for [clarifying](https://github.com/NVIDIA/nccl/issues/86) the meaning of NCCL.
+And thanks to [Cliff Woolley](https://github.com/cliffwoolley) of NVIDIA for [clarifying](https://github.com/NVIDIA/nccl/issues/86) the meaning of NCCL.

 I'm working on [Building TensorFlow systems from components](http://conferences.oreilly.com/oscon/oscon-tx/public/schedule/detail/57823), a workshop at [OSCON 2017](https://conferences.oreilly.com/oscon/oscon-tx).